FEMap#

 check_weakly_connected

-Checks if all results in the graph are reachable from other results
+Checks if all computational results in the graph are reachable from other results.

 draw_graph